ad12/DOSMA/docs/source/usage.rst

 cartilage (fc) and patellar cartilage (pc) from qDESS scans::

     $ python -m dosma.cli --dicom subject01/dicoms/qdess --save subject01/data qdess --fc --pc generate_t2_map

-A more exhaustive coverage of supported actions and analyses for different scans are available in the :ref:`command line documentation <cli>`

 Scans
 ^^^^^